-- Note (1) Performance period beginning January 1, 1994 and ending December 31, 1996. - Note (2) Estimated future payouts under the Target and Maximum columns are based upon the named executive officer's base salary as of December 31, 1994. - Note (3) If the Corporation does not meet its threshold ROE or the participant receives a 0% individual performance rating, there is no payout. - Note (4) Under the current formula, the maximum individual payout is limited to 196% of the target amount. - Note (5) Mr. Hoag has announced his retirement in 1995.
-He will be entitled to participate in the LTIP for the 1993-1995, 1994-1996 and 1995-1997 cycles, but any payout would be prorated to reflect the portion of the cycle during which he remains an employee.
+- Note (1) Performance period beginning January 1, 1995 and ending December 31, 1997. - Note (2) Estimated future payouts under the Target and Maximum columns are based upon the named executive officer's base salary as of December 31, 1995. - Note (3) If the Corporation does not meet its threshold ROA or the participant receives a 0% individual performance rating, there is no payout. - Note (4) Under the current formula, the maximum individual payout is limited to 196% of the target amount.